Becoming Is Public Enemy Number One

-Many cite Psalms 23: 7 “for as he thinketh in his heart, so is he,” in support of self-esteem and ego claiming that humans are composed of thoughts.
+- Many cite Psalm 23: 7 “for as he thinketh in his heart, so is he,” in support of self-esteem and ego claiming that humans are composed of thoughts.

 - Verse 7 is part of a sentence and part of thought about what evil people are and about avoiding them and their company.

-- Not only is verse 7 not a complete thought, it is not a complete sentence.
+- Not only is verse 7 not a complete thought, but it also is not a complete sentence.

-- Psalms 23:7 is neutral when not taken in context.
+- Psalm 23:7 is neutral (a statement of fact) when not taken in context.

-- Psalms 23:7 is an attack and an insult when it is taken in context.
+- Psalm 23:7 is an attack and an insult when it is taken in context.